dkoster95/PelicanSwift/README.md

 ### Manually

-No Package manager? no problem, you can use QuickHatch as a git submodule
+No Package manager? no problem, you can use Pelican as a git submodule

 #### Embedded Framework